palerique/FEXCO-Eircode/README.md

 Performance tests are run by [Gatling]() and written in Scala.
 They're located in `src/test/gatling` and can be run with:

     ./mvnw gatling:execute

-## Performance - Responses and Requests Throughput:

-Suppose that the desired throughput was 2 million responses per month, the application should respond approximately 67,000 requests per day, if we consider only 8 hours of that day we would have to answer 145 requests per minute.

-We did a test using Gatling to check if the application would be able to reach this throughput.

-The result was...
-TODO:

-## Continuous Integration
-## Test Coverage
-## Branching
-## Cache Tests
-## Profiling - XRebel
-## Sonar

 [JHipster]: https://jhipster.github.io/
 [Gatling]: http://gatling.io/